Bharal: Behaviour and ecology

-Bharal are active throughout the day, alternating between feeding and resting on the grassy mountain slopes.
-Due to their excellent camouflage and the absence of cover in their environment, bharal remain motionless when approached.
-Once they have been noticed, however, they scamper up to the precipitous cliffs, where they once again freeze, using camouflage to blend into the rock face.
+The bharal is active throughout the day, alternating between feeding and resting on the grassy mountain slopes.
+Due to its excellent camouflage and the absence of cover in its environment, it often remains motionless when approached.
+Once it has been noticed, however, it may scamper up to the precipitous cliffs, where it once again freezes, using camouflage to blend into the rock face.
 Population densities in Nepal were found to be 0.9–2.7 animals per km^{2}, increasing to a maximum of 10 animals in the winter, as herds congregate in valleys.

-Bharal are mainly grazers, but during times of scarcity of grass, they switch to browsers, eating forbs and shrubs.
-A high degree of diet overlap between livestock (especially donkeys) and bharal, together with density-dependent forage limitation, results in resource competition and a decline in bharal density.
-Where they overlap, they are the favored prey of snow leopards, Himalayan wolves, and leopards, with a few lambs falling prey to foxes or eagles.
+The bharal is mainly a grazer, but during times of scarcity of grass, they switch to browsing, eating forbs and shrubs.
+As there is a high degree of diet overlap between common livestock and the bharals in regions where they occur together, it results in resource competition and a decline in the bharal density.
+The bharal is the favored prey of the snow leopard where their ranges overlap, and is also hunted by Himalayan wolf, and leopard, with a few lambs falling prey to foxes or eagles.

-Rutting behaviour

 The rutting of the bharal starts towards late November and continues until mid-January.
-During the rut, male bharal use multiple strategies for mating, namely tending, blocking, and coursing.
-Their lambs are born in late June and July.
+During the rut, the male bharals use multiple strategies for mating, such as tending, blocking, and coursing.

-Threats
+Threats and conservation

 The bharal is categorised as Least Concern by the International Union for Conservation of Nature.
-The population faces threats - poaching for meat and competition with livestock.
-Poaching, however, is uncommon due to the unsuitable conditions of its habitat.
-Similarly, livestock do not generally frequent the mountainous regions where bharal occur; even if they do coexist, no notable detrimental effect on the bharal has been observed.
+The population faces some threats including poaching for meat and competition with livestock.
+However, poaching is rare due to its habitat in mountainous terrain, and similarly, livestock do not generally frequent the mountainous regions where the Bharals occur, and even if they do coexist, no notable detrimental effect on the bharal population has been documented.